The Current State

 The result is that the middle layer of work - review, filtering, quality control, synthesis - is itself becoming AI-driven.
 Bots write code that other bots review.
 AI generates reports that other AI systems summarize.
 The volume of AI-to-AI interaction inside companies is about to explode, and without a management layer, it becomes ungovernable.

 Proxon is built for this reality.
-It doesn't just track individual agents — it manages the entire production, review, and delivery pipeline as AI systems increasingly work with and through each other.
+It does not just track individual agents.
+It manages the entire production, review, and delivery pipeline as AI systems increasingly work with and through each other.

 The system continuously learns.